Events A - Z

 Rayne, LA 70578

-Parade, Carnival Rides, Live Music, Frog Etiquette eating contest, Frog Leg Quantity eating contest, Arts & Crafts, Diaper Derby Pageant, Frog Derby, Queen Contest, Frog jumping contest, Kids area with free activities, and a cultural tent.
+Parade, Carnival Rides, Live Music, Frog Etiquette eating contest, Frog Leg Quantity eating contest, Frog Croaking Contest, Arts & Crafts, Diaper Derby Pageant, Frog Derby, Queen Contest, Frog jumping contest, Kids area with free activities, and a Frog Kissing Booth.

 Red, White, Blue and You Festival